Peridot is the August birthstone and an excellent source of good vibrations, especially for people born during this month.

 Peridot jewelry goes back as early as the second millennium BC.
 These gemstones originated from Topazios, a small volcanic island in the Red Sea.
 This island is now known as Zabargad, or St. John’s Island.

 Ancient Egyptians called Peridot the gem of the sun, believing it has protective energies against the terrors of the night.

-It was also believed that Cleopatra’s renowned Emerald collection is not actually Emerald stones but Peridot.
+It was also believed that Cleopatra’s renowned Emerald collection is not Emerald stones but Peridot.

-Throughout medieval times, there was confusion with these two beautiful gemstones.
-The 200-carat gemstones that adorn one of the shrines in Cologne Cathedral in Germany were believed to be Emeralds, but they are Peridots as well.
+Throughout medieval times, there was confusion about these two beautiful gemstones.
+The 200-carat gemstones that adorn one of the shrines in Cologne Cathedral in Germany were believed to be Emeralds, but they are Peridots.

 Peridot enjoyed a revival in the 1990s when new Peridot deposits were discovered in Pakistan, producing some of the most beautiful Peridots ever found.
 These Kashmir Peridots were more than 100 carats.

-The most productive and abundant Peridot deposit can be found in Arizona in the San Carlos Apache Indian Reservation.
-Approximately 80 to 95% of the Peridot’s supply in the world can be found here.
+The most productive and abundant Peridot deposit is in Arizona in the San Carlos Apache Indian Reservation.
+Approximately 80 to 95% of Peridot’s supply comes from here.

 Thanks to these rich Peridot deposits, the demand for this gemstone is easily met, giving August-born people affordable options for Peridot jewelry.